-Despite this, many physicians support the following of any nutritional plans that are designed to fight inflammation and aid the immune system.
+That being said, many physicians support the following of any nutritional plans that are designed to fight inflammation and support the immune system.
 According to the Department of Health and Human Services and American Heart Association, chronic inflammation might cause diseases such as atherosclerosis, arthritis, osteoporosis, Alzheimer’s disease, food intolerances, diabetes, fibromyalgia, heart disease and in some cases even cancer.
 It also accelerates the aging process.
 Nutrition is a very powerful way to protect your cells from inflammation, thus the connection.

 Lupus, like any other auto-immune disease is different for each individual.
 While something may work for one person, it may not work for another.
 In general, it is a good idea for people with autoimmune disorders to discuss any major dietary changes with their doctor beforehand.